The Barbell Lunge is one of the best single-leg movements that one can do in the weight room.

-If you can’t do Barbell Lunges, for whatever reason, here a few alternatives that you may be able to try out.
+If you can’t do Barbell Lunges, for whatever reason, here are a few alternatives that you may be able to try out.

 Don’t have a barbell?
 Or maybe you’re not able to axial load (place weight on your shoulders like a back squat).
 You may be able to try DB Lunges instead.

 The only drawback to DB Lunges is it’s harder to use the same type of weight because grip will start to become a limiting factor for most lifters.
-But, other than that they’re a great lift that I’ll use on it’s own (not just as an alternative to Barbell Lunges)
+But, other than that they’re a great lift that I’ll use on their own (not just as an alternative to Barbell Lunges)

-If Lunges are uncomfortable for you, then Barbell Step-Ups may be a good single leg replacement.
+If Lunges are uncomfortable for you, then Barbell Step-Ups may be a good single-leg replacement.

 Some athletes find that Lunges, even with proper form, to be hard on their knees.
 Sometimes, Reverse Lunges may be a solution, but other times I’ll just have them switch to Barbell Step-Ups.